IshKwayisi1232004/Interview_Questions_With_C/Question_1 (Storage Variables).md

     * Providing accurate behavior when external hardware changes the variable values.
     * This is used for:
       > Hardware registers

       > Interrupt flags

       > Shared memory

+## Register Variable - tells the compiler the variable will be used frequently.
+Informing that the variable should be stored in a CPU register, rather than RAM.
+Allowing for faster access for the variable.
+  - However, it should be noted that modern compilers ignore this because they are more reliable and effiecient in managing registers in comparison to hunmans.
+  - This is used in embedded systems for tight loops or ISR routines
+  -